Disclosure Games with Large Evidence Spaces: Disclosure of Trading Record

 An equilibrium exists, and the sender's value function is

 where \(\alpha=\frac{1-\sqrt{1-4pq}}{2}\). \end{pro}

-The proposition states that in any equilibrium, given an evidence endowment \(e\), the sender's equilibrium value is determined by \(N(e)\), which is the maximal difference between the number of \(g\)'s and the number of \(b\)'s among all truncations.
-Senders with different evidence endowment but the same value of \(N\) receive the same payoff in any equilibrium.
+The proposition states that in any equilibrium, given trading record \(e\), the sender's equilibrium value is increasing in \(M(e)\), which is the maximal difference between the number of \(g\)'s and the number of \(b\)'s among all left truncations of \(e\).
+Sender types with different evidence endowment but the same value of maximal difference receive the same payoff in any equilibrium.
+For example, if the sender's evidence is \((g,b)\) or \((b,g,b)\), her equilibrium payoff is the same as having the null evidence \(\emptyset\).

+When \(q\to0\), any signal is fully revealing of the state.
+The sender receives the null evidence with probability \(1-p\), receives only good signals with probability \(\pi_2 p\), and receives only bad signals with probability \(\pi_1p\).
+In the unique equilibrium, the sender discloses truthfully if she has any good signal and discloses the null evidence otherwise.
+In the first case, the receiver knows that the state is good and chooses action 1.
+This corresponds to the fact that \(V(e)\to 1\) as \(q\to0\) if \(M(e)>0\).
+In the latter case, the receiver's posterior belief on the good state after seeing the null evidence is \(\frac{\pi_2(1-p)}{1-\pi_2 p}\).
+This is also the limit of the sender's payoff \(V(e)\) as \(q\to0\) if \(M(e)=0\).

 We now characterize the sender's equilibrium strategy.
-A seemingly optimal strategy for the sender with evidence endowment \(e\) is to report \(e|_k\) such that \(D(e|_k)=N(e)\).
-Disclosing any other message \(m\) appears to be sub-optimal, since from the receiver's perspectives, \(m\) is worse than \(e|_k\) if interpreted at face value (i.e. \(\nu(m)<\nu(e|_k)\)).
+A seemingly optimal strategy for the sender with evidence endowment \(e\) is to report a maximal difference truncation \(e|_k\) such that \(D(e|_k)=M(e)\).
+Disclosing any other message \(m\) appears to be sub-optimal, since \(m\) is worse than \(e|_k\) if interpreted at face value (i.e., \(\xi(m)<\xi(e|_k)\)).
 However, this is not necessarily the case.
 In fact, the sender sometimes reports longer messages which include redundant and seemingly unfavorable information at the beginning of the messages.
 The receiver, on the other hand, is not influenced by the unfavorable information in on-path messages and acts the same as if only \(e|_k\) is reported.